alinahid477/octantcontainer/README.md

     Using the cli tools you can generate the kubeconfig file here (because this directory is mounted).
 Check this post here: https://github.com/alinahid477/vsphere-tkg-tunnel/tree/main

     **.env**
-    - BASTION_HOST=<the jump or bastion host ip or name.
-OR leave it blank if you have direct access to kubernetes endpoint and do not need a bastion host>
+    - BASTION_HOST={the jump or bastion host ip or name.
+OR leave it blank if you have direct access to kubernetes endpoint and do not need a bastion host}
-    - BASTION_USERNAME= <username for login into the above host.
-Leave it blank if there is no bastion host.>
+    - BASTION_USERNAME={username for login into the above host.
+Leave it blank if there is no bastion host.}
-    - TKG_SUPERVISOR_ENDPOINT= <find the supervisor endpoint from vsphere (eg: Menu>Workload management>clusters>Control Plane Node IP Address)>
+    - TKG_SUPERVISOR_ENDPOINT={find the supervisor endpoint from vsphere (eg: Menu>Workload management>clusters>Control Plane Node IP Address)}
-    - TKG_VSPHERE_CLUSTER_NAME=<the k8s cluster your are trying to access>
+    - TKG_VSPHERE_CLUSTER_NAME={the k8s cluster your are trying to access}
-    - TKG_VSPHERE_CLUSTER_ENDPOINT=<endpoint ip or hostname of the above cluster.
+    - TKG_VSPHERE_CLUSTER_ENDPOINT={endpoint ip or hostname of the above cluster.
 Grab it from your vsphere environment.
-(Menu>Workload Management>Namespaces>Select the namespace where the k8s cluster resides>Compute>VMware Resources>Tanzu Kubernetes Clusters>Control Plane Address[grab the ip of the desired k8s])>
+(Menu>Workload Management>Namespaces>Select the namespace where the k8s cluster resides>Compute>VMware Resources>Tanzu Kubernetes Clusters>Control Plane Address[grab the ip of the desired k8s])}
-    - TKG_VSPHERE_CLUSTER_USERNAME=<username for accessing the cluster>
+    - TKG_VSPHERE_CLUSTER_USERNAME={username for accessing the cluster}
-    - TKG_VSPHERE_CLUSTER_PASSWORD=<password for accessing the cluster>
+    - TKG_VSPHERE_CLUSTER_PASSWORD={password for accessing the cluster}

 That's it.
 Follow along the next steps to tell octant to use ssh tunnel.